-(i) New buildings (including residential, commercial, industrial and institutional uses) shall not be permitted in the floodway except as permitted under Section 6.2.9, 6.2.10, and 6.2.14.
+(i) New buildings (including residential, commercial, industrial and institutional uses) shall not be permitted in the floodway except as permitted under Section 6.2.5, 6.2.6, 6.2.8 6.2.9, and 6.2.13.

-6.2.3 Minor Additions to Existing Buildings
+6.2.3 Additions to Existing Buildings

-- (i) An enclosed minor addition onto an existing building may be permitted in any part of the flood plain including the floodway where it can be demonstrated that: - a) the size of the addition does not exceed 20% of the gross floor area of the existing building 20 square metres (215 square feet), whichever is lesser; - b) the number of dwelling units is not increased; - c) all habitable floor space is at or above the existing ground floor elevation, no basement is proposed and any crawl space is non-habitable and designed to facilitate services only in accordance with floodproofing requirements under Appendix C. - (ii) An addition resulting in an increase of between 20% and 50% in gross floor area but not exceeding 50 square metres (538 square feet) may be permitted in the floodway provided all of the following provisions are met: - a) the addition meets the floodproofing provisions outlined in Appendix C; and - b) the number of dwelling units is not increased; - c) access is safe as per Appendix C.2 (Safe Access / Egress). - (iii) Additions that will result in a cumulative enlargement exceeding i) and/or ii) above, as based on the original gross floor area, shall not be permitted (in the floodway).
-This will be determined based on the total floor area of all additions constructed after the date that the original MVCA Regulation came into effect on May 15, 1988. - (iv) Where possible, the addition shall be located outside the flood plain or to the least flood susceptible location within the property. - (v) Additions that are open and peripheral in nature such as an open deck or carport shall be subject to the policies under Section 6.2.4(attached) and 6.2.11(detached).
+- (i) An enclosed minor addition onto an existing building may be permitted in any part of the flood plain including the floodway where it can be demonstrated that: - a) the size of the addition does not exceed 20% of the gross floor area of the existing building or 20 square metres (215 square feet), whichever is less; - b) the number of dwelling units is not increased; - c) all habitable floor space is at or above the existing ground floor elevation, no basement is proposed and any crawl space is non-habitable and designed to facilitate services only in accordance with floodproofing requirements under Appendix B. - (ii) An addition resulting in an increase of between 20% and 50% in gross floor area but not exceeding 50 square metres (538 square feet) may be permitted in the floodway provided all of the following provisions are met:

+- a) the addition meets the floodproofing provisions outlined in Appendix B; and - b) the number of dwelling units is not increased; - c) access is safe as per Appendix B.2 (Safe Access / Egress). - (iii) Additions that exceed 50 square metres are not permitted in the floodway. - (iv) Additions that will result in a cumulative enlargement exceeding (i) and/or (ii) and/or (iii) above, as based on the original gross floor area, shall not be permitted (in the floodway).
+This will be determined based on the total floor area of all additions constructed after the date that the original MVCA Regulation came into effect on May 15, 1988. - (v) Where possible, the addition shall be located outside the flood plain or to the least flood susceptible location within the property. - (vi) Additions that are open and peripheral in nature such as an open deck or carport shall be subject to the policies under Section 6.2.4(attached) and 6.2.9(detached).